Linus045/dca_binance_investment_bot/README.md

         ...\dca_binance_investment_bot\dca_bot> python main.py

-# How to connect the bot to Firebase (to receive messages via firebase cloud messaging and the investment_bot_notifier Android app)
+# How to connect the bot to Firebase
+To receive messages via firebase cloud messaging and the investment_bot_notifier Android app

-### 1. Create a firebase project
+## 1. Create a firebase project
 Go to https://console.firebase.google.com/ and create a new project.

-### 2. Copy the server key from the firebase project settings > cloud messaging > server key
+## 2. Copy the server key from the firebase project settings > cloud messaging > server key
 See https://console.firebase.google.com/project/< YOUR-PROJECT-ID >/settings/cloudmessaging

 This is needed to send messages to the user via firebase cloud messaging.
-### 3. Copy the Firebase Admin SDK key from the firebase project settings > Service Accounts > Firebase Admin SDK
+## 3. Copy the Firebase Admin SDK key from the firebase project settings > Service Accounts > Firebase Admin SDK
 See https://console.firebase.google.com/project/< YOUR-PROJECT-ID >/settings/serviceaccounts/adminsdk

 Click "Create new private key" and store the json file somewhere secure.
 This is neccessary so the bot can store and load data from the firestore database (like device tokens and fulfilled orders).

-### 4. Add the values to your enviorment variables (see .env.example)
+## 4. Add the values to your enviorment variables (see .env.example)
 Open the .env file and add the Cloud Messaging Server key and Firebase Admin SDK key.
 Also don't forget to activate the Firebase options in the config.json file.

-### 5. Create an Android app
+## 5. Create an Android app
 Go to https://console.firebase.google.com/project/< YOUR-PROJECT-Id >/overview and create a new app.

 Download the google-service.json file and place it in the root/investment_bot_notifier/app directory.

-### 6. Open Android Studio and build the app
+## 6. Open Android Studio and build the app
 Open the app directory in Android Studio and build the app.

-### 7. Run the app
+## 7. Run the app
 Running the app on your phone/emulator is neccessary to receive messages via firebase cloud messaging.
 Upon starting the app, you should see a toast notification (little popup at the bottom) on your phone/emulator which notifies you that your app token has been send to the firebase server (might need start the app twice in case the token hasn't been generated yet).